Geeta Citygirl: Theater

-Acting credits span a dissimilar array of thematic elements and inspired energies.
 In 2012, she was nominated for "Outstanding Featured Performance in a Play Female" by the San Diego Theatre Critics Circle for her performances in The Old Globe's production of Ayub Khan-Din's RAFTA, RAFTA.

 Graduate of the American Academy of Dramatic Arts and the City College of New York.

 She was part of the cast of The Signature Theatre Company's world-premiere production of Charles Mee's Queens Boulevard (the musical) to rave reviews.
-And has been seen on countless New York stages.
 Other works include: Serendib at the Ensemble Studio Theater.
 The Wound at LaMama.
 Democracy in Islam at Theater for the New City.

 In 1999, Geeta Citygirl directed the American premiere of the controversial play, A Touch of Brightness by Partap Sharma at Harlem's Aaron Davis Hall.
 She also directed Rabindranath Tagore's Karna and Kunti as well as Badal Sircar's And Indrajit.
 A graduate of the American Academy of Dramatic Arts NY and the City College of New York (CCNY), she was born and raised in New York.
 NY Stage credits include La MaMa Experimental Theatre Club, Theater for the New City, and Ensemble Studio Theatre.

-Name

-Her first name reflects her South Asian immigrants; Punjabi roots from Lahore - Geeta being a traditional name.
-Geet being a book of songs.
-And Citygirl reflecting her native New York birth.
-She is the first-born American child of both sides of her biological parents' families.
-Her professional name has been Geeta Citygirl since she was 18years old.

-City Kindness Crew

-In 2020, at the beginning of the COVID19 shutdown in New York, she and her daughter started a group called the City Kindness Crew.
-They offer mindfulness and Sanskrit chanting as an offering to help heal Mama Earth.
-The daily practice began in March 2020 and was originally offered to everyone on planet earth, live and for free.
-Since then, they continue to share their mindfulness practices to the community but have limited their online presence.
-The mission to educate, evolve and entertain as well as uplift and nurture the spirit of loving kindness is at the forefront of their activities.
-As activists and proud members of the LGBTQi communities, they focus on embracing diversity with a focus on children and all living beings.